 If you’d like to complete the process via mail instead, complete the BCI Release/Disclaimer Form and send a copy of your photo ID, self-addressed and stamped envelope, and payment to the Attorney General’s Office.
 For additional questions and information, contact the Department of the Attorney General at (401) 274-4400.

 5. Pick a Company to Work For

 In order to hold an active Rhode Island real estate license, you must find a sponsoring brokerage to affiliate your license.
 Your brokerage must complete Section 2 on your application to activate your license.
 To make your choice a little bit easier, check out our in-depth article explaining how to choose a real estate company to work for.
-Although there are many successful brokerages in the Ocean State, below you’ll find the top five brokerages reported for 2022:
+Although there are many successful brokerages, below you’ll find some of the top brokerages in the Ocean State:

 The Gammons Team